Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iFAy1NZUOGU,231.6,237.4.md

 ### Transcript

-> cat sprites at the moment since there are sprites will this affect the hitboxes no I don't think so or maybe they do it but probably not
+> cat sprites at the moment since there are sprites will this affect the hitboxes no I don't think so or maybe they do it but probably not let's just say no there are there actual